The windshield flashes with erratic images. Dragons. Sorcerers. Lizard-people.

 I see sweeping views of lush blue forest.
 Snakelike creatures with wings and fins, weaving in and out of a twilit ocean.
-Giant stone-people, plodding across a dried lakebed, rife with a web of dusty cracks.
+Giant stone-people, plodding across a dried-up lakebed, rife with webs of dusty cracks.
 Elves and pixies (Elves!
-Like in the movies!) relaxing in a sylvan kingdom.
+Like in the movies!) relaxing inside a sylvan kingdom.

-I see an aerial metropolis, jutting defiantly out from a cloud-feathered cliff, adorned with a network of ropes, platforms, and walkways.
+I see an aerial metropolis, jutting defiantly out from a cloud-ringed cliff, adorned with a network of ropes, platforms, and walkways.
 Some of the inhabitants—mostly human but with varying degrees of birdlike features—have wings that sprout from their naked backs, while others fly in steampunk hang-gliders.
-If they need more thrust, they press a button attached to their gloves, activating brassy sets of tubes that spread like veins across their wings.
-The flames from the tubes are small but intense; they serve as boosters or corrective jets.

 I see countless wonders.
 Some I have words for, others I don’t.
-Something deep in my mind is calling out, yearning to connect with this deluge of novelty.
+Something deep in my mind is calling out, yearning to connect with the deluge of novelty.

 I’m going to Dragon World.
 I can feel it in my bones.

-I scratch his head and head for the bathroom, peeling off my clothes and littering the floor with my soggy shirt, jeans and socks.
-When I enter the shower, more scenes play out before me, engulfing my soul in magic and dream.
+As I enter my apartment (catching a flash of a humanoid wolf-warrior) Gribbles runs up to me, wagging and panting.
+I head to the bathroom, peeling off my clothes and leaving them behind.
+When I enter the shower, more scenery plays out before me, engulfing my perception in magic and dream.

 I was never doomed to a sterile office.
 That was a lie, a fleeting nightmare.
-Now, as Dragon World invades every open door and pane of glass, I realize there is more to life than I ever thought.
-A strange buzz electrifies my body—it starts in my belly but expands throughout, coloring my thoughts with a deep conviction that all is right.
+Now, as Dragon World blossoms across open doorways and panes of glass, I realize there is more to this life than I ever thought.
+A strange buzz is running through me—it starts in my belly but expands throughout, coloring my thoughts with a deep knowledge that all is right.

-I step in the shower, close the door, and turn the faucet.
-Warm liquid pours off me.
+I step in the shower and turn the handle.